Hawksmoor (novel): The nature of time

 Hawksmoor transports an idea of time that is detrimental to the idea of time as a linearly progressing direction in time.
 "Ackroyd's aim is [...] to expose the linear character of time [...] for the fabrication that it is, and to propel his readers into a zone of full temporal simultaneity."
 This is achieved by parallelling numerous events happening in 18th-century and 1980s London thus indicating that Dyer and Hawksmoor experience more than only their own time.
 A symbol for this idea of a simultaneity of different layers of time is the uroborus:

-This feature of Ackroyd's novel has been seen in scholarly research as distinctive postmodern: "One of the features of postmodern novels is to organise narrative time in non-linear fashion and to present the story line as fragmented and disrupted."
+This feature of Ackroyd's novel has been seen in scholarly research as distinctively postmodern: "One of the features of postmodern novels is to organise narrative time in non-linear fashion and to present the story line as fragmented and disrupted."
 This problematises reality by questioning scientific laws that governing time as well as social and cultural ideas of time that help to construct the western concept of reality.
 "There are no rational explanations for the time slips that occur between the eighteenth and twentieth centuries and, in some respects, the novel is a problematisation of that rational thinking that seeks causality and linearity."
 The reader has to accept Ackroyd's treatment of time in order to understand the novel.

 Ackroyd himself called his concept of time in Hawksmoor "the perpetual present of the past" which "reemerges in the most unlikely ways."